home-assistant/home-assistant.io/source/_integrations/snmp.markdown

   required: false
   type: string
 unique_id:
   description: An ID that uniquely identifies this entity.
-This allows changing the `name`, `icon` and `entity_id` from the web interface.
+This allows changing the name, icon and entity_id from the user interface.
   required: false
   type: string
 vartype: